nigelhorne/Array-Iterator/README.md

 - **has\_next(\[$n\])**

-    This methods returns a boolean.
+    This method returns a boolean.
 True (1) if there are still more elements in the iterator, false (0) if there are not.

     Takes an optional positive integer (> 0) that specifies the position you want to check.
-This allows you to check if there an element at arbitrary position.
+This allows you to check if there an element at an arbitrary position.
     Think of it as an ordinal number you want to check:

         $i->has_next(2);  # 2nd next element